LCobeaga/shadow-price/README.md

 Swapped Left Panel and Stock Main in the stock folder for new versions that make use of a screw and bridging characteristics.
 No changes to printing orientation.
 Added another screw in the parts list.

 ## 10/16/19
-made changes to a majority of body components to improve aesthetics and to remove remnant geometry from older versions.
+Made changes to a majority of body components to improve aesthetics and to remove remnant geometry from older versions.

 Major changes include a block to better attach the Handle to the Trigger Well Right, combining the Solenoid Mount and Top Picatiny to prevent cracking in both parts (as observed in my personal print), and adding a 1 deg angle to the connection between the Trigger Well Left and Solenoid Cover to close shell gaps.